5 Dealing with messy data

 1.1 - (0.9 + 0.2)

 In most cases, it won’t make a difference whether a variable is represented as \(0.90000000000000013\ldots\) or \(0.90000000000000002\ldots\), but in some cases tiny differences like that can propagate and cause massive problems.
-A famous example of this involves the US Patriot surface-to-air defence system, which at the end of the first Gulf war missed an incoming missile due to an error in floating point arithmetics34.
+A famous example of this involves the US Patriot surface-to-air defence system, which at the end of the first Gulf War missed an incoming missile due to an error in floating point arithmetics34.
 It is important to be aware of the fact that floating point arithmetics occasionally will yield incorrect results.
-This can happen for numbers of any size, but is more likely to occur when very large and very small numbers appear in the same computation.
+This can happen for numbers of any size, but it is more likely to occur when very large and very small numbers appear in the same computation.

 So, 1.1 - 0.2 and 0.9 may not be the same thing in floating point arithmetics, but at least they are nearly the same thing.
 The == operator checks if two numbers are exactly equal, but there is an alternative that can be used to check if two numbers are nearly equal: all.equal.
 If the two numbers are (nearly) equal, it returns TRUE, and if they are not, it returns a description of how they differ.
 In order to avoid the latter, we can use the isTRUE function to return FALSE instead: